leanzky/portfolio/README.md

 # portfolio
-This is my personal portfolio made using an AI Agent.
+This is my personal portfolio.